 More about the park

-A smaller part of the park is dotted with meadows, where, thanks to the place's unique climate, you can simultaneously find creatures native to Central Europe, Eastern Europe and the Alps.
+- A minor part of the park is dotted with meadows, where, thanks to the place's unique climate, you can simultaneously find creatures native to Central Europe, Eastern Europe and the Alps.

 Podyjí National Park

 On the other side of the Thaya River, the national park is called Podyjí.
-Its fauna is very similar to its neighbour in Austria; only it covers a much larger area, 63 km2 (about five times the size of the Austrian Thayatal).
+Its fauna is very similar to its neighbour in Austria, only it covers a much larger area, 63 km2 (about five times the size of the Austrian Thayatal).
 Crossing from one bank to the other for a long time was almost impossible, as there was no crossing over the river.
 Nowadays, a suspension bridge takes care of that.
 There is an unparalleled view of the Thaya River in calm weather.

 Popular hiking trails